luckpp/microservices-tickets/common/README.md

 Contains common logic that will be shared across all microservices.
 This package will be published as npm public package inside `my-tickets` organization: https://www.npmjs.com/package/@my-tickets/common

-# Notes on publishing npm packages
+# Publishing as npm packages

 When we publish an npm package we have 3 options: